Ukraine attacks Russia's hold on southern city of Kherson

 The Russian leader also sought to cast the conflict as part of efforts by the West to secure global domination.
 He accused the U.S. and its allies of trying to dictate their terms to other nations in a “dangerous and bloody” domination game.

-Putin, who sent his troops into Ukraine on Feb.
+Putin, whose troops began the invasion on Feb.
 24, has described Western support for Ukraine as part of broad efforts by Washington and its allies to enforce what they call a rules-based world order that only foments chaos.

 Meanwhile, Russia warned that Moscow could target Western commercial satellites used for military purposes in support of Ukraine, and a Foreign Ministry spokeswoman accused the United States of pursuing “thoughtless and mad” escalation.